-Trefriw Walking Festival is now in its fifth year, and continues to grow annually, such that it is Snowdonia’s most popular Walking Festival.
+Trefriw Walking Festival is now in its ninth year, and continues to grow annually, such that it is Snowdonia’s most popular Walking Festival.

-The event was started in 2013 by Gill Scheltinga (who is still our Chairperson), and for the first two years was run as an event under the auspices of Cerdded Conwy Walks.
+The event was started in 2013 by Gill Scheltinga (who is still our Chairperson), when just 8 walks were offered, and for the first two years the Festival was run as an event under the auspices of Cerdded Conwy Walks.

-Since 2015 the three-day Walking Festival has been organised and run independently by a Walking Festival committee; currently all of the members live in Trefriw itself.
-Aside from devising walks and finding walk leaders and other helpers, these enthusiastic volunteers do everything from marketing and publicity, fund-raising and maintaining the website, to dealing with insurance and undertaking risk assessments, etc.
+Since 2015 the three-day Walking Festival has been organised and run independently by a Walking Festival committee; all of the members live in Trefriw itself.
+In addition to devising walks and recruiting additional walk leaders and other helpers (though most committee members are also walk leaders), this enthusiastic team of volunteers does everything from devising the walks, marketing and publicity, taking bookings, fund-raising and maintaining the bi-lingual website, to dealing with insurance and undertaking risk assessments, etc.

 – to be an attractive destination for walkers, with top quality information on local walks

 – to offer local people and visitors excellent walking opportunities within their areas

 – to ensure that footpaths and facilities for walkers are maintained, improved and well signposted

 The Walking Festival remains the main event in our year.

 We are often told by our regular attendees that the walking festival just keeps getting better year on year, and in June 2018 Gill Scheltinga, our Chairperson and founder, was awarded the accolade of ‘Volunteer of the Month‘ by the Outdoor Partnership.
 You can read more about the award on their website.

 Then in September 2018 we topped that when, at their annual awards, Gill was named as the Outdoor Partnership’s ‘Volunteer of the Year‘.